What is a Decentralized Exchange

 02 Jan 2024

-Popular DEX models include on-chain order book DEXs, like IDEX, Serum, and Dexalot, which use an order book to match buyers and sellers.
-Automated Market Makers (AMM) like Uniswap and PancakeSwap use liquidity pools to facilitate trades.
-DEX aggregators such as Slingshot, 1inch, and Matcha optimize trades by sourcing liquidity across multiple DEXs, ensuring users get the best prices and lowest gas costs.
+There are different DEX models.
+On-chain order book DEXs, like IDEX, Serum, and Dexalot, function similarly to traditional exchanges by matching buyers and sellers through an order book system.
+Automated Market Makers (AMMs) like Uniswap and PancakeSwap rely on liquidity pools, where users contribute funds to earn rewards, to facilitate trades.
+Finally, DEX aggregators like Slingshot, 1inch, and Matcha scour multiple DEXs to find the best prices and lowest fees for users, optimizing their trades.

 Category Trading Mechanism Representative Platforms